TECH7Fox/sip-hass-docs/docs/tutorial/integration.md

 sidebar_position: 4
 ---

-# Integration
+# Integration (optional)

 :::info

 The integration is optional, and is not required for the card or add-on.
+If you don't want to use it, you can skip this section for now.

 :::